U.S. Conference on Poverty and Basic Needs

 When: October 20–22, 2021

 Since its first national gathering held in Washington, DC in 2012, the National Diaper Bank Network (NDBN) has brought together advocates and community leaders from the nation’s basic needs banks for an annual multi-day, in-person conference focused on ending diaper need and period poverty in the U.S.

-NDBN’s 10th national conference is being planned as a combination in-person and virtual event to be held in Orlando October 20 – 22, 2021.
+NDBN’s 10th national conference will be a combination in-person and virtual event to be held in Orlando October 20 – 22, 2021.
 NDBN will determine the safety of holding an in-person conference based upon the best available health information available.
 The decision is expected to be made in June 2021.